emerging-welfare/case-2021-shared-task/README.md

 * Task 2: Fine-grained classification of Socio-political events
 * Task 3: Discovering Black Lives Matter events in the United States

-Please find the code and data samples and the submission formats in the task1 and task2 folders.
-Information about Task 3 will follow.
+Please find the code and data samples and the submission formats in the task1, task2, and task3 folders.

 # Training Data